ClickHouse/spark-clickhouse-connector/README.md

    [ClickHouse Official Java Client](https://github.com/ClickHouse/clickhouse-jdbc), which brings HTTP protocol support, extends the range of supported versions of ClickHouse Server.
 2. Since 0.6.0, HTTP becomes the default protocol.
+3. Since 0.7.0, gRPC is deprecated and not recommended, it may be removed in the future.

 ## Compatible Matrix